No. 8 Kentucky lets big lead slip but holds off Troy

 A jumper by Kentucky freshman Kevin Knox pushed the lead back to double digits, and the Wildcats sealed the win from there.

-Kentucky was led in scoring by Knox with 17 points.
+”We are just extremely proud of how we fought back,“ Troy coach Phil Cunningham said. ”This is certainly a game we could have hung our heads and given up the way we were shooting, but we hung around and got it all the way down to eight.

+“Just really proud of our guys for never giving up in a tough situation to pop back and have a chance to get them a little scared there at the end.”

+Kentucky (4-1) got a team-high 17 points from Knox.
 Freshman Quade Green added 13 points, and Wenyen Gabriel had 12.
 Freshman Hamidou Diallo narrowly missed a double-double with eight points and a team-best 10 rebounds.

+For the game, Kentucky shot 44.1 percent, including 33.3 from 3-point range.
+The Wildcats won the rebounding battle 53-30 but once again had more turnovers than assists, 16-13.

 Wesley Person topped Troy with 17 points.
 Kevin Baker and Jordon Varnado added 15 each for the Trojans (2-3).